trammell/recipe-book/susans-recipes.rst

     1 teaspoon vanilla
     ¼ cup poppy seed or ¾ cup fresh or frozen blueberries

-1. Heat oven to 400 F.  Line muffins tins with paper muffin cup.
+1. Heat oven to 400 °F.  Line muffins tins with paper muffin cup.
 2. In a large bowl, combine the flour, salt, sugar and baking soda.
 If using the poppy seeds, mix them in also.
 3. In a medium size bowl, mix together, using a mixer on medium speed, the